typed-sigterm/vitepress-giscus/docs/en/usage.md

-# Usage
+# Getting Started

-Let's cut to the chase and start by installing `vitepress-giscus`:
+Let's cut to the chase and install `vitepress-giscus` first:

 ::: code-group